developer-log/blog/README.md

 - `lint`: Commands for linters
   - `lint:eslint`: Run ESLint;
   - `lint:stylelint`: Run Stylelint;
+  - `lint:svglint`: Lint svg files with svglint;
   - `lint:staged`: Lint all staged files;
   - `lint:all`: Run ESLint for all project files;
     - `lint:all:stylelint`: Lint all files with Stylelint;
     - `lint:all:eslint`: Lint all files with ESLint;
+    - `lint:all:svglint`: Lint all svg files with svglint;
 - `test`: Commands for testing
   - `test:unit`: Commands for unit tests;
     - `test:unit:run`: Run unit tests in CLI;